by Peter Thaleikis

 Usually, the result of vanity metrics is making the numbers look better by accumulating instead of putting them into a time frame.
 A typical example is "absolute number of posts" instead of "number of posts per day".

-NomadList is a project by Pieter Levels, a dutch bootstrap entrepreneur.
-The open statistics page of his project contain not just several user metrics and revenue — they also show bots working to keep the sites up to date and even processes running on the servers.
+NomadList is a project by Pieter Levels, a Dutch bootstrap entrepreneur.
+The open statistics page of his project contains not just several user metrics and revenue - they also show bots working to keep the sites up to date and even processes running on the servers.

 By the way, if you are still at the early stages and figuring out how to get started with a website that's not a problem at all.
 There are plenty of very good, easy, and cost-efficient options to get started with a website.
 A simple "landing page"-type marketed right can do miracles.
 One pretty decent option to get started quickly is a WordPress site hosted on SiteGround.
 The review linked gives you all the details you need to know before getting started.
 Don't forget to build an open statistics page too 💪️